dopeghoti/SF-Tools/README.md

 ## How to run
 Clone the repository or download the sfcheck.py file, then run the `sfcheck.py` script using Python.
 Ensure to provide at the very least an IP address or hostname of the game server, the port will default to `7777` if not provided.

+Running in Verbose mode will return data from both the "Light" UDP API endpoint and the REST HTTPS API endpoint.
+It will also give data for latency on both protocols.
+The terse output mode will retun data only from the Light API endpoint.

 ```bash
 > $ python sfcheck.py -h
 usage: sfcheck.py [-h] [-p PORT] [-c] ipAddress